San Joaquin Valley: Agriculture

-The San Joaquin Valley produces 12.8% of California's agricultural production (as measured by dollar value).
-Grapes—table, raisin, wines, cotton, nuts (especially almonds and pistachios), citrus, and vegetables.
+As of 2007, the San Joaquin Valley produces 12.8% of California's agricultural production (as measured by dollar value).
+Often called a breadbasket region, the valley farms emphasize fruits, vegetables and nuts more than grain for bread.
+Major crops include grapes (wine grapes, table grapes and raisins), cotton, almonds, pistachios, citrus, and vegetables.
 Walnuts, oranges, peaches, garlic, tangerines, tomatoes, kiwis, hay, alfalfa and numerous other crops have been harvested with great success.
 Certain places are identified quite strongly with a given crop: Stockton produces the majority of the domestic asparagus consumed in the United States, and Fresno County is the largest producer of raisins.

 Cattle and sheep ranching are also vitally important to the valley's economy.
 During the late 19th century and early 20th century, the Miller & Lux corporation built an agricultural monopoly centered around cattle.
 The corporation can be characterized as a precursor to corporate farming transforming the yeoman farmer into wage workers.
 The success of the business can be attributed to founder Henry Miller's direct management style which is reflected in his detailed correspondences to his subordinates.
 During recent years, dairy farming has greatly expanded in importance.
 As areas such as Chino and Corona have become absorbed into the suburban sprawl of Los Angeles, many dairy farmers have cashed out and moved their herds to Kings, Tulare, and Kern counties.

-Between 1990 and 2004, 28,092 hectares (70,231 acres) of agricultural land was lost to urban development in the San Joaquin Valley.
-Although there have been some token efforts at confronting the problems of (sub)urban sprawl, the politically conservative climate of the Valley generally prefers traditional suburban sprawl type of growth such as low density housing and strip malls anchored by so-called big box stores and opposes measures such as "Smart Growth", "Transit Oriented Development", "High Density Housing", and increased public transit such as light and commuter rail.
+Between 1990 and 2004, 70,231 acres (28,092 hectares) of agricultural land in the San Joaquin Valley was converted to urban development.
+As of 2022, more than 5 million acres of the valley are devoted to agriculture.

 By August 2014, a three-year drought was prompting changes to the agriculture industry in the valley.
 Farmers began using complex irrigation systems and using treated waste water to feed crops, while many were switching from farming cotton to other commodities, chief among them, almonds.